If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 In this post, we explain everything you need to know about maritime cyber security and the simple steps that can be taken to protect maritime vessels and systems.

-We also explain the most straightforward way to prove compliance with the IMO’s cyber security resolution.
+We will also describe the most straightforward way to prove compliance with the IMO’s cyber security resolution.

 So, what is maritime cyber risk?